 Documentaries about the outdoors have been in existence since there has been video.
-Outdoor documentaries inspire us to travel and learn about other communities, nature and conservation.
-Outdoor documentaries get us off the couch and jumpstart parts our minds that have stalled since we last embarked on an adventure vacation.
+Outdoor films inspire us to travel and learn about other communities, nature and conservation.
+They get us off the couch and jumpstart parts of our minds that have stalled since we last embarked on an adventure.

 Updated April 2021

 Directed by pro surfer and now accredited filmmaker Chris Malloy, “180 South” is an exciting and impressively filmed documentary about Jeff Johnson, who intends to follow in the footsteps of his idols Yvon Chouinard and Doug Tompkins who drove down the Pan American Highway to climb Corcovado Mountain in Patagonia in 1968.
 Jeff is taking a 40 ft. sailboat instead of a van.
 Yvon and Doug are the founders of Patagonia and North Face.
 This documentary is about adventure, human spirit and protecting the earth.
 It’s impossible not to be inspired if you are an outdoors enthusiast.